Spirit and Traditions

 New Student Convocation is an annual ceremony in which University leaders and faculty, dressed in academic regalia, formally welcome incoming freshmen and transfer students to the University.
 It takes place during Weekend of Welcome (WOW), which occurs the weekend before the start of fall semester.
 The entire campus community is invited to the event, which is held in Faye Spanos Concert Hall.

-Lip Sync is an annual event that involves campus organizations that compete for viewers' choice and judges' pick in a lip sync-style competition.
-One of the most popular events of the year, the competition usually occurs during Parent and Family Weekend and draws huge crowds from the community.
+Lip Sync is an annual event which takes place during Homecoming Weekend.
+It involves campus organizations that compete for "viewers' choice" and "judges' pick" awards in a lip sync-style competition.
+One of the most popular events of the year, Lip Sync draws huge crowds from the community.
 Lip Sync stems from a past tradition called Band Frolic in which various living groups - mostly the Greeks - would put together song-and-dance variety routines.
 The routines were often laced with cultural context and satire about campus events and contemporary news.

 The Orange Army